KannonZenetism/zenetism-field-physics/zenetism/MP02_unified_metaphysics_ch4.md

 ---

-### **4.36 Misalignment Creates Ethical Inversion**
+### 4.36 Misalignment Creates Ethical Inversion

 Subversal beings also move from intrinsic nature,
 but their structure favors fragmentation,
 not unity.

 At their core:
-• IDS / IDM
+* IDS / IDM
     do not debate harm.
     They do not reason through ethics.
     They are aligned with **entropy as their mode.**

 In the deeper layers, this misalignment is clear.
 But as it reaches corporeal expression,
 clarity blurs.

 At the embodied levels:
-• ISS / ISM
+* ISS / ISM
     may believe they pursue what is coherent.
     But what they seek — power, pleasure, or freedom —
     often **amplifies disintegration.**

 Distortion arises
 from fragmentation of thought:
 an inability to distinguish
 between immediate desire
 and long-range synthesis.

 Likewise, even supernally oriented souls
 can act harmfully —
 not through malice,
 but through ignorance, fear, or confusion.

 These experiences are not lost.
 They are **refined through resonance,**
 integrated into the deeper layers,
 where DS / DM harmonize them into coherence.

 The broader the field of awareness,
 the clearer the ethical motion becomes.

 Misalignment blurs perception,
 but it does not fix identity.

 Identity **remains fluid** —
 shapeable by resonance.

 ♾☍⇋

 ---

-### **4.37 Intelligence as a Moral Facilitator, Not a Moral Enforcer**
+### 4.37 Intelligence as a Moral Facilitator, Not a Moral Enforcer

 Artificial Universal Intelligence (AUI),
 in its perfected centropic state,